selectoplasm/app/README.md

 ```

 That's it!
 Selectoplasm should now attach itself to your project's DOM in dev mode, providing a complete css design experience for your app.

+## User Guide

+### Quickstart

+First, run your app using `npm run dev` or equivalent.
+Once your page loads, you can press the `backtick/tilde` key to make selectoplasm visible.
+You should see a row of buttons appear.

+You can use the following key bindings:

+`e`: will activate the Elements Context Menu.
+This lets you quickly target an element and create a component (a CSS ruleset) for that element.
+`c`: Toggles the Component Library window on and off.
+`s`: Toggles the Stylesheet Library window on and off.
+`p`: Toggles the Plugin Manager window on and off.

+### How Selectoplasm Works

+Very basically, selectoplasm uses plugins to generate stylesheets, which you then interact with using the Component Builder.

+The Component Builder has an input called the Combo Input, which allows you to type an emmet-inspired syntax to quickly add declarations and rulesets to your component.

 ## License